ViktoriiaTan/DSToolkits/README.md

 # Convolutional neural network on the MNIST dataset

-This project focuses on setting up and running a Convolutional Neural Network (mnist_convnet.py) to recognize handwritten digits using the MNIST dataset.
+This project focuses on setting up and running a Convolutional Neural Network to recognize handwritten digits using the MNIST dataset.
+This project extends the functionality of the existing handwritten digit classifier by integrating it into a Flask web application.
+The system includes a REST API that allows users to submit images containing handwritten digits for classification using the trained CNN.
+Additionally, the Flask app is dockerized, and the database is utilized to store predictions and associated image data.

 ## Instructions to run the script: